 Food Allergy Puffs

 As your child ages, you can transition from allergen powders to more solid puffs.
-Puffs are designed to easily dissolve with saliva and are the perfect finger foods for growing infants.
+SpoonfulONE Puffs are a nutritious baby snack designed to easily dissolve with saliva and are the perfect finger foods for growing infants.
+If you are wanting to add more savory flavors to your little one's growing palate, try Crunchy Puffs, a delicious puff snack with three yummy savory flavors.

 How Often Do I Feed My Baby Peanut Products?